Girye

-Girye is a town in Devgad Taluka in Sindhudurg district of the state of Maharashtra, India.
-It is a small village on the west coast of Maharashtra.
+Girye is a small village in Devgad Taluka in Sindhudurg district of the Indian state of Maharashtra.
+It is located on the west coast of Maharashtra.

 Transport

-Girye is located on MH SH 115 which connects with NH 17 45 km away from the town.
+Girye is located on MH SH 115 which connects with NH 17 that lies 45 km from the town.
 It is well connected to neighbouring towns and cities.
 MSRTC buses are available from all major towns as well as local buses that ply at regular intervals.